top of page

 The Creation of Adam, by Michelangelo, Sistine Chapel, Vatican

+I have always had this notion that when we think of the formation of the universe and the life within it, we are overlooking one of the most profound realities: consciousness.
+It is the invisible thread that connects all life on Earth.
+Humans, animals, insects, even the smallest organisms seem to be conscious.
+Where does this underlying prerequisite of life originate, and what is its purpose?
+I often wonder: would the universe exist at all if there were no conscious living beings to experience it?
+And then comes the eternal “chicken-and-egg” question: which arose first, consciousness or life?
 Is consciousness fuelling life and is it a pre-condition for life?
 It seems inseparable from it, woven into its very fabric.
 When I witnessed my grandmother’s death, I experienced one of the most surreal, emotionally unbearable, inexplicable, and most profound moments of my life.
 I noticed, the moment she died, her body became nothing more than a shell.
 I could no longer recognise her face, as if when life left her body, it carried her beauty, all her light with it.
 What remained was an unrecognisable husk, as though an animal had shed its old skin and stepped into its next phase of existence.
 The void of her soul no longer being among us was the hardest things to grasp.
 And yet, as I sat beside her body, in the depth of my grief, I also felt an unexpected wave of relief: her body was no longer suffering, and in some ineffable way, it felt as though she had been carried into another realm.
 A dimension which I could only hope for and in some way imagine and feel, just so that her passing would not be meaningless.
 Her uniqueness not lost.
 Her love still present.

-And since then, after witnessing this “transition”, I have often wondered: where did that life, the force that animated her every cell, every breath, every heartbeat go?
+And since then, after witnessing this “transition”, I have often wondered: where did that life, the force that animated her every cell of her body, every breath, every heartbeat go?
 Did it truly vanish, or did it dissolve back into the deeper fabric of time and space, rejoining something greater than we can ever comprehend?
 Could her life experience, her memories, her very essence, have been absorbed into a universal field of information, a kind of human consciousness database, one that continues to expand and evolve, perhaps even accelerating the unfolding of human awareness itself?
 I know that she has, at the very least, enriched my own “database.”
 And if there is even a small possibility that life both originates from and returns to such a source, then perhaps the point of our existence is to enrich, expand, and evolve this hidden dimension of the universe.
 And death therefore does not exist.

 And what if there is no such universal field, then perhaps all this information and knowledge remains within our earthly realm, passed on through memory, culture, and story, carried from one generation to the next.
 And maybe, in the end, that is all there is.